-This bill would instead provide that, when there are both civil and criminal orders an officer must enforce the order that is more restrictive in relation to the restrained person.
+This bill would instead provide that, when there are both civil and criminal orders an officer must enforce the order that is more restrictive in relation to the restrained person. instead, if more than one order has been issued and one of the orders is a no-contact order, as described, require an officer to enforce the no-contact order.
 This bill would also make related, conforming changes.